Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Analysis and Results

-Across both axes, the approach angle emerges as a strong predictor.
-As expected, non-standard approach angles lead pedestrians to maintain the general crossing trajectory implied by the angle, but an interesting result is that pedestrians' avoidance strategies varied by angles: At 135\textdegree, pedestrians exhibit more assertive behavior compared to the average behavior, in which they tend to move toward the shuttle.
-At 90\textdegree, they show a slight horizontal tendency to walk away from the shuttle; At 45\textdegree, pedestrians prefer to distance laterally from the shuttle.
-Notably, the 45\textdegree\; condition exerts a stronger influence than 135\textdegree, as reflected by larger and more dispersed SHAP values.
+To understand \textit{how} situational variables influence predictions, we apply SHAP analysis to the best-performing model.
+Fig.~\ref{fig:shap_analysis} shows SHAP values for the x-axis (horizontal movement toward or away from the shuttle) and y-axis (lateral movement indicating stepping forward or backward), respectively.

-The number of shuttles has both horizontal and lateral influence on prediction outputs.
-With a single shuttle, pedestrians move away horizontally but approach laterally.
-In contrast, with two shuttles, pedestrians consistently move backward, regardless of the between-shuttle gap.
-A wider gap, however, also induces a tendency to move closer laterally.
+Approach angle is the dominant predictor on both axes.
+As expected, non-standard approach angles lead pedestrians to maintain the general crossing trajectory implied by the angle, but an interesting result is that pedestrians' avoidance strategies varied by angles: at 135\textdegree, they move assertively toward the shuttle (positive x-axis SHAP); at 90\textdegree, they shift slightly away horizontally; at 45\textdegree, they increase lateral distance.
+The 45\textdegree\ condition produces larger and more dispersed SHAP values than 135\textdegree, consistent with the greater behavioral uncertainty at acute angles observed in the descriptive analysis.

-The shuttle’s yielding behavior has a pronounced lateral effect: pedestrians move closer to the shuttle laterally when the shuttle yields, which aligns with expectations.
-The presence of eHMI influences both axes, causing pedestrians to move toward the shuttle, potentially reflecting increased perceived safety.
+The number of shuttles has both lateral and longitudinal effects.
+With a single shuttle, pedestrians move away horizontally but approach laterally; with two shuttles, they consistently move backward regardless of the gap size.
+A wider gap additionally induce lateral approach, suggesting pedestrians incline to crossing between shuttles when the gap is sufficient.

-Taken together, these results highlight that approach angle, number of shuttles, yielding behavior, and eHMI presence meaningfully influence pedestrian responses.
-We therefore recommend incorporating all these variables when collecting data and modeling pedestrian–automated shuttle interactions.
+Shuttle yielding produces a strong lateral effect: pedestrians reduce their lateral clearance when the shuttle yields, reflecting increased comfort. eHMI presence causes slight movement toward the shuttle on both axes, though its overall SHAP magnitude is the smallest among all variables, consistent with its weak effect in the descriptive analysis.